ni/nislsc-python/README.md

 ### Operating System Support

-**nislsc** supports Windows and Linux operating systems where the NI-SLSC driver is sipported.
+**nislsc** supports Windows and Linux operating systems where the NI-SLSC driver is supported.
 Refer to [NI Hardware and Operating System Compatibility](https://www.ni.com/r/hw-support) for which versions of the driver support your hardware on a given operating system.

 ### Python Version Support